 Graduate Certificate in Education (Tertiary Education)

-The Graduate Certificate in Education (Tertiary Education) (GCETE) is a postgraduate course (AQF 8) delivered through the Centre for Academic Development (CAD).
+The Graduate Certificate in Education (Tertiary Education) (GCETE) is a postgraduate course (AQF 8).
 This course is suited to academic teaching staff, professional staff working directly within a tertiary learning and teaching capacity (for example, librarians, learning designers, learning skills advisers), and those looking to move into higher education teaching.
 The purpose of this course is to provide participants with contemporary learning and teaching practices to complement the industry and/or research expertise they bring to the higher education setting.

 Overview

-Target group: Anyone with a bachelor's degree or equivalent, currently or wanting to teach in the tertiary education sector
+Target group: Individuals holding a bachelor’s degree (or equivalent) who are currently teaching or aspire to teach in the higher education sector.

 Course entry: This is an postgraduate award course that requires participants to enrol as a student of the university.
 The course is available to domestic applicants only.
 Program code: TK4